zeugor/zeugor.github.io/content/articles/2021-05-09-java-optional-get-value.md

 }
 ```

-## Generally a better practice is to use one of the given `orElse(...)`
+## Generally a better practice is to use one of the given `orElse...`
-The Optional API provides a much less cluttered and defensive methods to get the containing value.
-In case the containing value is not present they give us different approaches to get over:
+The Optional API provides a much less cluttered and defensive methods to get the contained value.
+In case the contained value is not present they give us different approaches to get over:
 * `public T orElse(T other)`
 * `public T orElseGet(Supplier<? extends T> supplier)`
 * `public T orElseThrow()`
 * `public <X extends Throwable> T orElseThrow(Supplier<? extends X> exceptionSupplier) throws X`

-In our sample if there is no user with the given email, the default salutation is a compile constant.
-The way to go seems to be `orElse(T other)`.
+Our previous sample could be refactored succinctly using the overloaded method `public T orElse(T other)`.
+We choose this because the fallback variable `"Hello"` does not require any computational work for being generated.

 ``` java
 String getGreeting(String email) {